COMHIS/estc/inst/examples/dimension.md

 ## Document size comparisons

-  * Some dimension info is provided in the original raw data for altogether 472641 documents (98.4%) but could not be interpreted for 16534 documents (ie. dimension info was successfully estimated for 96.5 % of the documents where this field was not empty).
+  * Some dimension info is provided in the original raw data for altogether 472641 documents (98.4%) but could not be interpreted for NA documents (ie. dimension info was successfully estimated for NA % of the documents where this field was not empty).

   * Document size (area) info was obtained in the final preprocessed data for altogether 469339 documents (98%).
 For the remaining documents, critical dimension information was not available or could not be interpreted: [List of entries where document surface could not be estimated](output.tables/physical_dimension_incomplete.csv)

-  * Document gatherings info is originally available for 463306 documents (96%), and further estimated up to 463306 documents (96%) in the final preprocessed data.
+  * Document gatherings info is originally available for 463306 documents (96%), and further estimated up to NA documents (NA%) in the final preprocessed data.

   * Document height info is originally available for 8161 documents (2%), and further estimated up to 469339 documents (98%) in the final preprocessed data.